thetechdude124/Adam-Optimization-From-Scratch/README.md

 All in all, there is certainly tremendous room for further growth and exploration in the performance of these optimizers - in fact, several new optimizers have arisen in recent years to address the aforementioned problems.

 🪜**Next steps involve:**
- - Testing on higher dimensional functions to determine if the theoretical memory benefits of Adam hold up,
+ - Testing on higher dimensional functions to determine if the theoretical memory benefits of Adam hold true,
- - Attempting to solve the above problems by creating a new optimizer from scratch, and
+ - Attempting to solve the above problems by creating a new optimizer from scratch,
- - Testing said functions on more non-convex functions.
+ - Testing said functions on more non-convex functions, and
+ - Using the points dictionary to generate real-time animations of the optimizers as they take steps!

-### 🔑 Key Learnings.
+### **🔑 Key Learnings.**

 1. 🏛️**The inner workings of optimizers and statistics fundamentals, from both a theoretical and practical perspective.** Reading through the original Adam paper, taking notes, and re-implementing the optimizer combined gave me a stronger intuition about the nature of optimization functions and the mathematics behind parameter tuning than any one of those things could have taught me individually.
 The theoretical aspect aided in solidifying why it was that Adam actually worked (key proofs and formulas that explained common real-world occurrences), whereas the practical aspect better acquainted me with how libraries such as PyTorch work in the backend (leaf tensors and views) and **important practical considerations when converting a theoretical optimizer into raw flesh and blood.**

 2. 📊**Why certain optimizers converge better than others.** As mentioned in the results section, simple things such as exponential decay can drastically influence the ability of optimization methods to converge; and allow more simple optimizers to sometimes perform better than adaptive methods.
 On the other hand, these same simple optimizers (SGD without momentum in particular) have a greater tendency to get stuck in local minima.
 As usual, it appears that **the best solution may lie in ensembles of optimizers as opposed to relying on just one method - combining the pros of each to obtain the best of each world.**

 3. 🧪 **Best practices in terms of validating optimization methods** - or, the importance of using non-convex and local-minima-riddled functions to test optimizers.
 These types of functions often highlight discrepancies and major faults/weaknesses between various methods and can help open the floor for further analysis (as was the case under the results section).

 All things considered, this project 10x-ed my understanding of the mathematics behind machine learning and revealed interesting problems in terms of both tuning hyperparameters and optimizing parameters on high-dimensional functions.
 Excited to see what comes next!

 *Special thanks to Diederik P. Kingma and Jimmy Lei Ba for writing the original paper!
-Very fascinating read and was a blast to replicate.*
+Very fascinating read and was a blast to replicate.* 😄